 Sometimes police officers need to use force to control a difficult situation.
-However, there are many instances in which they use unjustified excessive force against a civilian.
-Police brutality leading to serious injuries or wrongful death is not acceptable.
+However, there are many instances in which they use excessive force in order to dominate a civilian.
+Police brutality leading to serious injuries or wrongful death is not acceptable, but most instances of this behavior go unreported.
 At Phillips & Associates, our civil rights attorneys take police misconduct cases in New York City seriously.
 We provide aggressive legal representation for victims of law enforcement abuses of power, trying to hold officers and the city accountable.Police Brutality Causes Serious Harm

 Title 42 U.S. Code § 1983 provides a mechanism by which a lawsuit for police brutality may be brought in either federal or state court.
 Under Section 1983, a police officer acting under color of law who subjects a person to a deprivation of rights, immunities, or privileges may be held liable to the injured party through a lawsuit.
 Excessive force during an investigation or arrest is one type of police brutality that can be addressed through a Section 1983 claim.

 Other causes of action that may be brought alongside or in place of a claim of excessive force are assault, battery, false arrest, or wrongful death.
 These are causes of action governed by state law, and usually it is important to bring all claims related to a single episode or pattern of police brutality within the same lawsuit.